Azure/ResourceModules/docs/wiki/TestingDesign.md

       - '_adp-sxx-az-nsg-weu-x-sqlmi_': NSG with required network security rules to be leveraged by the sql managed instance subnet.
       - '_adp-sxx-az-nsg-weu-x-001_': default NSG leveraged by all other subnets.
   17. Public IP addresses: Multiple instances are deployed:
-      - '_adp-sxx-az-pip-weu-x-apgw_': leveraged by the application gateway resource.
+      - '_adp-sxx-az-pip-weu-x-apgw_': Leveraged by the application gateway resource.
-      - '_adp-sxx-az-pip-weu-x-bas_': leveraged by the bastion host resource.
+      - '_adp-sxx-az-pip-weu-x-bas_': Leveraged by the bastion host resource.
-      - '_adp-sxx-az-pip-weu-x-lb_': leveraged by the load balancer resource.
+      - '_adp-sxx-az-pip-weu-x-lb_': Leveraged by the load balancer resource.
   18. API management: This resource is leveraged by all api management services.
       >**Note**: This resource has a global scope name.
   19. Application insight: This resource is leveraged by the machine learning service resource.